 This will only happen if that down payment invoice has already been paid.
 If the down payment invoice has not been paid yet, it will not create this deduction and invoice for the full amount automatically.

-When you open that invoice in QBO, you see that it took that previously paid down payment invoice, and deducted it off this final invoice, but it's collecting tax for the full amount of the job.
+When you open that invoice in QuickBooks, you see that it took that previously paid down payment invoice, and deducted it off this final invoice, but it's collecting tax for the full amount of the job.
 In other words, it's collecting the sales tax for the down payment amount and the final invoice amount

 So in the end, all sales tax gets collected correctly.